mattjonesorg/mattjones.technology/content/blogs/experimenting-with-claude-skills.md

 ## The Joy of Learning

-What I find most satisfying about this project is how it represents the intersection of my two worlds.
-In my professional work, I'm constantly learning about AI tools and exploring how they can improve developer productivity.
-With Claude skills, I found a way to take that same curiosity and apply it outside of work.

-There's something genuinely fun about discovering that the tools I use to write code and solve technical problems can also simplify my preparation for ministry.
-This skill doesn't choose the words for me—that's the prayerful, creative work I want to be doing.
-It just handles the formatting so I can spend my time discerning the right invocations rather than wrestling with font sizes and page layouts.
+I spend my days working with AI tools and thinking about developer productivity.
+Building this skill let me apply that same work to something outside the office.
+The skill doesn't choose the words for me—that's the prayerful, creative work I want to be doing.
+It just handles the formatting so I can focus on discerning the right invocations rather than wrestling with font sizes.

 If you're a fellow deacon or liturgical minister, I'd encourage you to give this skill a try.
 The [Catholic Liturgy Skills](https://github.com/Paroecia/catholic-liturgy-skills) repository is open source under the MIT license, and I'd love to hear how it works for you.